-Ah the glamour of working in makeup!
-Flying first-class everywhere, working in amazing tropical locations, working with the stars, getting your face in flashy magazines…..
+Ah, the glamour of working in makeup!
+Flying first-class everywhere, working in amazing tropical locations, and working with the stars.
 If you think that is what being a makeup artist is about, then think on.
-Being a successful makeup artist is a combination of many factors, including skills, talent, aptitude and personality, as well as a little luck sometimes.
+A successful makeup artist is a combination of many factors, including skills, talent, aptitude, and personality – as well as a bit of luck sometimes.
 Ultimately, it is a tough industry – and many people who set out to do makeup as a career will fail.

 Most people who do a makeup course will never succeed as a makeup artist.

-- It’s basic economics – the supply of jobs is low and demand for jobs is high.
-Makeup is massively oversubscribed and lack of solid paid work often forces people to rethink and go and do something else.
+- It is basic economics.
+Basically, the supply of jobs is low and the demand for jobs is high.
+Makeup is massively oversubscribed, and lack of solid paid work often forces people to rethink and go and do something else.

-- If you’re not fussed about working in film/TV, then bridal, beauty and retail may have more opportunity, if you have the desire and skills needed for working in the service industry.
+- If you’re not fussed about working in film and TV, then bridal, beauty or retail may have more opportunity.

-- Working in film and TV involves long hours (social life… er, eh?) in all sorts of weather, sometimes in cramped conditions, fierce competition for few jobs, and lots of arseholes.
-Oops, there – we’ve said it!
-To be fair there are lots of lovely people too, but sadly lots of big egos, attitude and backstabbing.
-A cornucopia of duplicitous toss pots!
+- Working in film and TV involves long hours (social life… er, eh?) in all sorts of weather, sometimes in cramped conditions, with fierce competition for few jobs, and lots of arseholes.
+Oops, there – we’ve said it.
+To be fair there are lots of lovely people too, but sadly some big egos, attitudes and backstabbing.
+A cornucopia of duplicitous tosspots!

-- Of course, you have talent.
-You are determined, like makeup and films, and you can draw with lipstick.
-You have no friends, so the social thing is fine!
-And you are not afraid of toss pots!
+- Of course, you have talent and are determined.
+You like makeup and films and can draw with lipstick.
+You have no friends, so the social thing is fine.
+And you are not afraid of tosspots.
 Bravo!
+Ever onward!

-- Sure, people do make it into the media industry and have a career, but to reiterate, most people who set out to be a makeup artist will never earn a decent living from it.
+- Sure, people do make it into the media industries and have a good career.
+But, to reiterate, most people who set out to be a makeup artist will never earn a decent living from it.

 - Of course, you are going to try – and why not?
-Trying is absolutely better than not trying.
+Trying is better than not trying.
 We all knew this cold reality when we started and still tried.
-It could be you!
 You could win the makeup artist lottery!

-Ask yourself some tough questions and give yourself honest answers:
+Ask yourself some tough questions and give honest answers:

 - Do I want to practice, practice, practice in my own time to get better?